Ethics

 These regulations apply to Governors in the same manner that they apply to regular employees.
 A Governor is prohibited from soliciting or coercing a gift from a postal customer, vendor, or supplier.
 A Governor is also generally prohibited from accepting a gift from a postal customer, vendor, or supplier given because of the Governor’s official postal position.
 There are several exceptions to this provision.

 These regulations apply to Governors in the same manner that they apply to regular employees.
-A Governor is generally prohibited from giving a gift to a higher paid postal employee.
+A Governor is generally prohibited from giving a gift to a higher paid postal employee who is not a subordinate.
 Likewise, a Governor is generally prohibited from receiving a gift from a subordinate employee.
 There are several exceptions to this provision.

 These regulations apply to Governors in the same manner that they apply to regular employees.
 A Governor may not vote on or decide on a postal contract, agreement, pilot project, or initiative involving a business entity if it would affect the financial interests of a household member or if any of the following individuals own the business entity or represent the business entity: